 recordEvent methods, New Relic recommends you replace them.

-Updating these methods will affect any Insights queries and dashboards that use the deprecated event types.
+Updating these methods will affect any NRQL queries and dashboards that use the deprecated event types.
 Be sure to adjust your NRQL queries and dashboards as needed.

-For more on other Android APIs, see Send custom attributes and events to Insights.
+For more on other Android APIs, see Send custom attributes and events.